itesla/ipsl/docs/community/contributing.rst

 The library has been in development for a couple years now, and comprises many models for power system simulation.
 We are, however, always interested in adding new models to the library, or improve the existing models.

-Please always document your contribution in an issue in our `Issue Tracker`_, feel free to create a new issue if none of the existing one fit your contribution.
+Please always document your contribution in an issue in our `Issue`_  Tracker, feel free to create a new issue if none of the existing one fit your contribution.
 This will allow the team managing the repository to review the suggested changes, and discuss the motivation behind them.

 .. note::